James Hope-Vere

-James Joseph Hope-Vere of Craigiehall MP FRSE (1785–1843) was a 19th-century Scottish landowner and politician.
+James Joseph Hope-Vere of Craigiehall FRSE (3 June 1785 – 19 May 1843) was a 19th-century Scottish landowner and politician.
 As a politician he was deemed a moderate Whig.

-Life
+Early life

-He was born on 3 June 1785 the first surviving son of William Hope-Vere (1736–1811) and his wife, Sophia Corrie of Dumfries.
+He was born on 3 June 1785 the first surviving son of William Hope-Vere and his wife, Sophia Corrie of Dumfries.
 His paternal grandfather was Charles Hope-Weir MP (1710–1791).
+He was cousin to Charles Hope, Lord Granton.

 He studied law at St John's College, Cambridge from 1801 and entered Lincoln's Inn to train as a barrister.
 He was called to the bar in 1820 but never practised.
 At Cambridge he and George Pryme became lifelong friends.

+Career

 In 1811, on the death of his father, he inherited the Craigiehall estate near Linlithgow and the Blackhall estate near Lanark, totalling 8000 acres in all.
 He employed the Edinburgh architect Thomas Brown to extend the house but did not execute his plans.
 In 1828 new plans were drawn by William Burn for a north wing and this time were carried out.

 From 1823 he corresponded with the historian John Philip Wood.

 In 1829 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposer was Thomas Allan.
 However, he does not appear to have made any active contributions to the society.